-- 1) Describe how the health center's QI/QA program addresses: - a) Adherence to current clinical guidelines and standards of care in the provision of services. - Identification and analysis of patient safety and adverse events, including implementation of follow-up actions, as necessary. - c) Assessment of patient satisfaction. - d) Completion of QI/QA assessments using data from patient records to inform modifications to the provision of services. - e) Oversight of and decision-making regarding the provision of services by key management staff and the governing board.
+- 1) Describe how the health center's QI/QA program addresses: - a) Adherence to current clinical guidelines and standards of care in the provision of services. - b) Identification and analysis of patient safety and adverse events, including implementation of follow-up actions, as necessary.